hhhzzzsss/SongPlayer/README.md

 # SongPlayer
 A Fabric mod for Minecraft that plays songs with noteblocks.

+If you have questions, want to share songs, or just want to talk about the mod, then come over to the [discord server](https://discord.gg/p2Frd557fF).

 # How to install
 You can grab the mod jar from releases section.
 This mod requires fabric api.